-The Certificate Holders have identified certain invasive species that potentially occur along Segment 8 based on field survey, online research, and consultation with federal and state agencies.
+The Certificate Holders have identified certain invasive species that potentially occur along Segment 6 - Package 4A based on field survey, online research, and consultation with federal and state agencies.
 Invasive species are typically nonindigenous and include both terrestrial and aquatic species that can spread rapidly in the environment, resulting in the displacement of native species, and potentially causing economic impacts.
 Additionally, areas that have been disturbed by human activity may provide opportunity for the colonization and spread of invasive species, which are often more disturbance-tolerant than the native communities.

 The movement of vehicles, equipment, and personnel, and the transport of materials and/or construction debris to and from areas that are inhabited by invasive species could result in the unintentional spread of these species.
 The Certificate Holders have included BMPs to control the transport of invasive plant species from areas where they may occur.
-Measures such as training personnel in the identification of invasive species, inspecting and cleaning vehicles and equipment, and practices to encourage rapid stabilization, restoration, and revegetation of disturbed work areas have been incorporated to minimize any adverse impacts due to invasive species, as guided by the Environmental Energy Alliance of New York (EEANY), New York Utility Company Best Management Practices for Preventing the Transportation of Invasive Species (2015) (Appendix N).
+Measures such as training personnel in the identification of invasive species, inspecting and cleaning vehicles, and equipment, and practices to encourage rapid stabilization, and restoration and revegetation of disturbed work areas have been incorporated to minimize any adverse impacts due to invasive species, as guided by the Environmental Energy Alliance of New York (EEANY), New York Utility Company Best Management Practices for Preventing the Transportation of Invasive Species (2015) (Appendix N).

-9.4.1 Invasive Species Within Segment 8
+9.4.1 Invasive Species within Segment 6 - Package 4A

-Invasive species were encountered in uplands and wetland areas throughout the Segment 8 Project Corridor, occurring as individual plants or groupings of plants.
+Based on the wetland delineation performed for this Segment during October and December 2021, invasive species were encountered in uplands and wetlands throughout the Project Corridor, occurring as individual plants or groupings of plants.
+These are described in Table 9.5.

-A list of invasive plant species developed by the NYSDEC, and NYSDAM is provided in New York State Prohibited and Regulated Invasive Plants (2014) (Appendix N).
-Invasive species that were found to occur within Segment 8 include but are not limited to the following:
+A list of invasive plant species developed by the NYSDEC and (NYSDAM) is provided in New York State Prohibited and Regulated Invasive Plants (2014) Appendix N. Invasive species that may be found to occur within or along Segment 6 - Package 4A include the following: